Anne Carlisle OBE | Table IV [Taperecorder]

 Signed: Signed bottom right

-Notes: Due to the age of the work and the materials used, there has been some fading.
-This in no way impacts the work negatively.
+Notes: Due to the age of the work and the materials used, some fading has occured, although this in no way detracts from the piece.

 Irish born academic and artist Anne Carlisle studied painting at the Ulster College of Art, Belfast, and subsequently at Chelsea College of Art, London where she received an MA in 1980.